alanmmckay/form_input_field/README.md

 ### form_error_field

 `form_error_field` is an abstraction on the software pattern which encapsulates the presentation of a validation error.
 This produces a label HTML element which points to the originating input field.
-The tex of the label is the error message associated with the failed validation.
-These errors are typically captured from the model by the controller and sent to the view - where this method call is enacted.
+The text of the label is the error message associated with the failed validation.
+These errors are typically captured from the model by the controller and then sent to the view where this method call is enacted.

 - `form_error_field(object_name, method, label_options = {}, error_key = :errors)`
   + Outputs a label HTML tag whose textual value is located in the flash-hash map corresponding to `error_key`.
-If the value associated with said key within flash is a string, then this string value willb e used.
+If the value associated with said key is a string, then this string value will be used.
 If it is a hash-map, it will then assume that the value given for `method` is the key to the string within this embedded hash-map.
 Consider the following example:
-    - For a view that contains the following call: `form_error_field :person, :name`, the controller contains either `flash[:errors] = @user.errors[:name]` or `flash[:errors] = @user.errors`
+    - For a view that contains the following call: `form_error_field :person, :name`, the controller contains either `flash[:errors] = @user.errors[:name]` or `flash[:errors] = @user.errors`, where `@user` is defined by `User.new(params[:user][:name])` and `User.valid?` returns a false.
   + The `label_options` argument corresponds to a hash-map representing the set of options to be passed with the call to the label helper function from `ActionView::helpers::FormHelper`.
 Essentially a hash-map of html properties and attributes.
 I.e., `{:style => "color:red;"}`